Kevin Gameiro

 Kevin Dominique Gameiro (born 9 May 1987) is a French former professional footballer who played as a striker.
 He was a strong striker known for his clinical finishing, which compensated for his relatively light frame.

-Gameiro began his football career playing for clubs along the Oise such as Marly-la-Ville and US Chantilly.
+Gameiro began his football career playing for clubs along the Oise such as Marly-la-Ville and Chantilly.
 In 2004, he moved to the Alsace region to join professional club Strasbourg.
 He made his professional debut in the 2004–05 season and appeared in the UEFA Cup with Strasbourg.
-After three seasons with the club, in August 2008, Gameiro signed a four-year deal with FC Lorient.
+After three seasons with the club, in August 2008, Gameiro signed a four-year deal with Lorient.
 With Lorient, he finished his first two seasons with the club as top scorer.
-In the 2009–10 season, Gameiro contributed to the team that achieved a 7th-place finish; the club's highest finish in Ligue 1 ever.
+In the 2009–10 season, Gameiro contributed to the team that achieved a seventh-place finish, the club's highest finish in Ligue 1 ever.

 Gameiro is a former France youth international, having earned caps at under-18, under-20, and under-21 level.
 At under-20 level, he played on the team that won the 2007 edition of the Toulon Tournament.
 Gameiro scored a hat-trick in the final and finished the competition as its top scorer.
 In August 2010, he was called up to the senior team for the first time and made his senior international debut on 3 September 2010 in a match against Belarus.

 Early career

 Gameiro was born in Senlis, a commune in Oise, 35 km north of Paris.
 His family came from Portugal.
 He began his football career playing for ES Marly-la-Ville not far from his hometown at the age of six.
-Prior to turning 13, he opted to remain in the region of Picardie and joined US Chantilly.
+Prior to turning 13, he opted to remain in the region of Picardie and joined Chantilly.
 While excelling at US Chantilly, Gameiro was spotted by former Strasbourg player and scout Jacky Duguépéroux who recommended the player join his former club.
 In 2004, Gameiro completed his move to the Alsatian club joining as a youth player.